 Community Guidelines are the rules of the road for how to behave on YouTube.
 If your content violates our Community Guidelines, your channel will be issued a strike.

-Content is sometimes removed for reasons other than Community Guidelines violations, such as a first-party privacy complaint or a court order.
+Content may be removed for reasons other than Community Guidelines violations.
+For example, a first-party privacy complaint or a court order.
 In these cases, the uploader won't get a strike.

-If a strike is issued, we'll let you know by email, through notifications on mobile and computer, and in your channel settings.
+When a strike is issued, you'll be told via email.
+You can also choose to have notifications sent to you through your mobile and computer notifications, and in your channel settings.
 We'll also tell you:

 - What content was removed